onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-We create a copy of the task whose importance has changed with the syntax [familiar from part 2](/part2/altering_data_in_server#changing-the-importance-of-tasks),
+We create `changedTask`, a copy of the task but with the `important` field flipped, utilizing [the code we implemented in part 2](/part2/altering_data_in_server#the-toggleimportanceof-code).
-and replace the state with a new state containing all the tasks which have not changed and the copy of the changed task `changedTask`.
+We then replace the `state` with a new object containing the unchanged tasks along with our `changedTask`.

 Let's recap what goes on in the code.
 First, we search for a specific task object, the importance of which we want to change: